peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 of the field first.**

 ### Moving metadata between orgs — what change sets do not do

+🚩 **ADD THIS ONE FIRST, learned 2026-09-14: a change set does NOT carry field-level security.**
+Field permissions travel only for **profiles included in the set**.
+Deploy a custom field on its own and it arrives **invisible to every profile** — in staging, `Production_Method__c.Production_Priority__c` landed visible to **0 of 27**, against 26 of 26 in dev2. **The field exists, the API can see it in the schema, and every write still fails.** Worse, if the code's error message blames permissions (as `_priority-rollup.js` does), the deploy looks like it worked and the log looks like a profile problem.
+⛔ **After deploying any field: Set Field-Level Security on it before believing the deploy.**

 📌 **Learned the hard way, 2026-09-04, deploying B4 to staging.** Add each of these to the post-deploy checklist; none of them shows up as a failure.